Thu. ACCT: vs. Miami

 Hobbs Johnson will get the opportunity to pitch against NC State after having his turn in the weekend rotation lost to rain over in Raleigh in the series?

 "I would imagine he is pretty excited.
 I have not heard him say anything and obviously we have been playing and I can't imagine that he is not excited about the opportunity.
 It will be a big game with hopefully a big crowd.
 The fact that we did not play the third game and now we get sort of an opportunity to sort of do that in Durham is pretty cool."

 Can you give your preview of the tournament and the Tar Heels' scheduled opponents?
-How have the challenges of the tough ACC schedule down the stretch prepared your team for the post-season pressures?

 "Miami, Clemson and State are in our pool.
 Miami beat us during the regular season and they announced that they will pitch [sophomore left-handed pitcher] Andrew Suarez against us.
 So we will have to be prepared for that.
 Again these will all be tough games.
 Miami beat us two years ago during the tournament in Durham and outplayed us.
 We have to be ready to play at a high level and hopefully this week we will do that."

 "Obviously the bigger games you are in and the better teams you play and the tougher the teams and the better the pitching the more prepared you are going to be.
 People saying our schedule is back loaded are not on the field taking on Virginia Tech and we did beat Clemson earlier and we did play Miami.
 I know what it looks like and Georgia Tech and Virginia were tough teams and we had to go to [Atlanta] on the road, but our schedule was tough all the way through.
 That's just the way our league is.
 So I think the hard ball games that we are playing down the stretch and the tough pitches we are having to make and the clutch at bats when our guys are in there they prepare you, or at least they should."